andrewheiss/ath-hugo/content/blog/2021-12-01_multilevel-models-panel-data-guide/index.markdown

 \text{Life expectancy} = \beta_0 + \beta_1 \text{Year} + \epsilon
 $$

-The year effect here is the `\(\beta_1\)` coefficient, but this global estimate doesn't account for continen- or country-specific differences, and that kind of variation is important—we don't necessarily want to combine the trends in life expectancy across Western Europe and Latin America since they're so different.
+The year effect here is the `\(\beta_1\)` coefficient, but this global estimate doesn't account for continent- or country-specific differences, and that kind of variation is important—we don't necessarily want to combine the trends in life expectancy across Western Europe and Latin America since they're so different.

-That `\(\epsilon\)` error term is doing a lot of work right now.
-It represents all the variation in life expectancy that's not explained by (1) the baseline global life expectancy when `year` is 0 (or 1952), and (2) by increases in `year`.
+That `\(\epsilon\)` error term is doing a lot of work.
+It represents all the variation in life expectancy that's not explained by (1) the baseline global life expectancy when `year` is 0 (or 1952), and by (2) increases in `year`.
 All sorts of unmeasured things are hidden in that `\(\epsilon\)`, like continent-level differences that might explain some additional variation in life expectancy.
 We can pull that continent-specific variation out of the error term to show that it exists:

 $$
 \text{Life expectancy} = \beta_0 + \beta_1 \text{Year} + (b_{\text{Continent}} + \epsilon)
 $$

 We use the Latin letter `\(b\)` instead of the Greek `\(\beta\)` to signal that it's a different kind of parameter.
-The `\(\beta\)` parameters are "fixed effects" (this gets *so confusing* since in the world of econometrics and political science, "fixed effects" typically refer to indicator variables, like when you control for state or country.
+The `\(\beta\)` parameters are "fixed effects" (this gets ***so confusing*** since in the world of econometrics and political science, "fixed effects" typically refer to indicator variables, like when you control for state or country.
 That's *not* the case here!
 Fixed effects here refer to population-level parameters that apply to all the observations in the data.
 Random effects refer to variations or deviations within subpopulations in the data (country, year, region, etc.)).
 Random effects, or `\(b\)`, show the offset from specific fixed parameters.

 Right now, this continent-level offset is hidden in the unestimated error term `\(\epsilon\)`, but we can move it around and pair it with one of the fixed terms in the model: either the intercept or year.
 For now we'll lump it in with the intercept and say that this continent random effect shifts the intercept up and down based on continent-level differences (we'll lump it in with the year effect a little later).
 We can rewrite our model like this now: